vicky-nike/IEX-Data-Extraction/README.md

 ![Image](image/github.jpg "Zip file overview")

+Extract the zip file to a folder.

 In the zip file, these are the folder and files

 ![Image](image/zip_file_overview.jpg "Zip file overview")

-Double click on main.exe file.
+Double click on ***main.exe*** file.
 And Input the start date and press enter, and then put end date and press enter.

 ![Image](image/editor.jpg "constant.py editor")